-Prisca was living with her father after her mother was married to another man.
-Prisca was allegedly raped by her own father.
-This prompted her to run away from home and also resulted into her getting pregnant and gave birth to twin daughters.
+Prisca was living with a man who people told her was her father after her mother was married to another man.
+Prisca was raped by the man, who we since have determined not to be her actual father.
+The rape prompted her to run away from home and also resulted into her getting pregnant and gave birth to twin daughters.

 Prisca is a straightforward zealous girl who is also very honest with her emotions.
 She is interested in becoming a prominent beautician in the future and a model.

 Flavia lost her father at an infant age, leaving her with her single mother who was struggled to pay her school fees.
 Flavia is a principled young girl who enjoys looking smart and beautiful.
 She is undertaking a catering course in Pope Paul Memorial Institute, being sponsored by Pure & Faultless.

 Hanifah is soft spoken and lovely.
 She was born in Kiboga district where she was raised by her single mother, who had separated with her father.
 Her mother did her best to provide all the basic needs and education up to secondary level where she got stuck could no longer raise full school fees, forcing Hanifah to drop out of school and ending in kisenyi slums where she was involved in any king of hard labour to earn a living.
 In 2017 she was rescued by Pure & Faultless and was given residential support, together with trauma counseling.

 Hanifah joined Green Hill Secondary School in February 2019.